mas-bandwidth/yojimbo/README.md

 ## Status

 **yojimbo** is currently in pre-release for early feedback.

+Right now it provides support for:

+* Cryptographically secure authentication
+* Client/server connection management
+* Encryption for packets sent over UDP
+* Reliable-ordered messages and data blocks
+* Packet fragmentation and reassembly
-Right now it provides support for: cryptographically secure authentication, client/server connection management, encryption for packets sent over UDP, reliable-ordered messages and data blocks, packet fragmentation and reassembly, plus a serialization framework for extending the protocol with custom message types.
+* A serialization framework for extending the protocol with custom message types

-Work over the past month has been focused on rebuilding the library on top of [netcode.io](http://netcode.io) and [reliable.io](https://github.com/networkprotocol/reliable.io).
-This work is sponsored by [Remedy Entertainment](http://www.remedygames.com/).
+Work over the past month has been focused on rebuilding the library on top of [netcode.io](http://netcode.io) and [reliable.io](https://github.com/networkprotocol/reliable.io)

 For more details please refer to the [roadmap](https://github.com/networkprotocol/yojimbo/blob/master/ROADMAP.md).